 At the edge of the Idaho border, a dozen Latinas from Ontario School District’s Migrant Education Program power Malheur County’s YA4-H! program.
 Teens meet every other week with Barbara Brody, an OSU Extension 4-H educator.
 The teens reached 505 children last year with lessons twice a month that covered science, gardening, nutrition, hand washing, and exercise.
 They have stayed with the program and become friends, role models and teachers, Brody said proudly.

 Stephanie Juarez, the Ontario YA4-H! club president, taught a group of second-graders how to read food labels.
 She was thrilled to see how quickly the younger students understood the importance of the label.
-Juarez later wrote about her experience as a teacher in a college scholarship application.
+Stephanie later wrote about her experience as a teacher in a college scholarship application.

-“I was very surprised, considering that I had just only recently learned how to read a nutrition label during my sophomore year of high school,” Juarez wrote.
+“I was very surprised, considering that I had just only recently learned how to read a nutrition label during my sophomore year of high school,” Stephanie wrote.
 “I found this experience to be a benefit to both us as the teachers and to the students who were learning from us.”

 The program has rewards for the teens as well as for their young charges.
-“All of the teens have improved academically,” Brody said.
+“All of the teens have improved academically,” Brody says.
 “Some were not on track to graduate.
 I ran into one girl’s dad at a family math and science night and he told me, ‘Because of you, Martha’s graduating this year.'”